jjaswanson4/specification-enhancements/submitted/api-details-finalization-SUP-folder/api-details-finalization-SUP-WIP.md

     - The device establishes a secure HTTPS connection using server-side TLS.
     - It validates the server’s identity using the public root CA certificate.
 > Note: Further onboarding details will be provided in a separate SUP submission.
-### API Security / Encryption strategy
+### API Security / Integrity strategy
 - To ensure completeness in the description, I have copied over a section from the specification shown below
     - Due to the limitations of utilizing mTLS with common OT infrastructure components, such as TLS terminating HTTPS load-balancer or a HTTPS proxy doing lawful inspection, Margo has adopted a certificate-based payload signing approach to protect payloads from being tampered with.
-By utilizing the certificates to create payload envelopes, the device's management client can ensure secure transport between the device's management client and the Workload Fleet Management's web service.
+By utilizing the certificates to create payload envelopes (HTTP Request body), the device's management client can ensure secure transport between the device's management client and the Workload Fleet Management's web service.
-    - Message Envelope Details
+    - For API security, Server side TLS 1.2 (minimum) is used, where the keys are obtained from the Server's X.509 Certificate as defined in standard HTTP over TLS
-        - Once the edge device has a message prepared for the Workload Fleet Management's web service, it completes the following to secure the message.
+    - For API integrity, the device's management client is issued a client specific X.509 certificate.
-        - The device's management client calculates a digest and signature of the payload
+    - The issuer of the server certificate is trusted under the assumption that the root CA download to the  Workload Fleet Management server occurs as a precondition to onboarding the devices
-        - The device's management client adds an envelope around it that has:
+    - Similarly the issuer of the client certificate is  trusted under the assumption that root CA download to the device's management client occurs over a "protected" connection as part of the yet to be defined device onboarding procedure
-            - actual payload
+    - Once the edge device has a message prepared for the Workload Fleet Management's web service, it completes the following to establish the integrity of the message.
-            - SHA of the payload, signed by the device certificate
+        - The device's management client calculates a digest (one way hash with SHA256) and signature of the payload (message Request/Response body)
-            - Identifier for the certificate that corresponds to the private key used to sign it.
+        - The device's management client creates a payload envelope as the HTTP Request comprising of :
-                - This identifier MUST be the UUID provided by the WFM server.
+            - the actual payload
-        - The envelope is sent as the payload to the Workload Fleet Management's web service.
+            - SHA256 hash of the payload
-        - The Workload Fleet Management's web service treats the request's payload as envelope structure, and receives the certificate identifier.
+        - The devices's management client inserts the following in the HTTP1.1 Header X-Body-Signature field :
-        - The Workload Fleet Management's web service computes digest from the payload, and verifies the signature using the device certification.
+            - The base64 encoded signature of the SHA256 has of the payload, signed with the private-key of the Client X.509 certificate
-        - The payload is then processed by the Workload Fleet Management's web service.
+    - On receiving the message from the Device Client, The Workload Fleet Management's web service does the following :
-    - Signing details
+        - It identifies the client certificate from the Client-ID in the API Request URL
-        1. Generate a SHA-256 hash value for the request's body
+        - The Workload Fleet Management's web service reads the SHA256 hash in the HTTP Request body and then uses the public key of the Client's X.509 certificate to decode the signature in the HTTP1.1 Header's X-Body-Signature field.
-        2. Create a digital signature by using the message source certificates's private key to encrypt the the hash value
+        - If the SHA256 hash in the HTTP Request body and the decoded signature in the HTTP Header's X-Body-Signature field match, then the payload is then processed by the Workload Fleet Management's web service.
-        3. Base-64 encode the certificate's public key and the digital signature in the format of `<public key>;<digital signature>`
+        - I the two do not match, the Workload Fleet MAnager will repond with HTTP Error 401 as given below, and discontinue the session
-        3. Include the base-64 encoded string in the request's `X-Payload-Signature` header
+          HTTP/1.1 401 Unauthorized
-    - Verifying Signed Payloads
+            Content-Type: application/json
-        1. Retrieve the public key from the `X-Payload-Signature` header
+            {
-        2. Decrypt the digital signature using the public key to get the original hash value
+              "error": "Invalid signature",
-        3. Generate a SHA-256 hash value for the requests's body
+              "message": "The X-Body-Signature header does not match the content of the request body."
-        4. Ensure the generated hash value matches the hash value from the message
+            }

 ### Unique Identifiers
 >Note: this section is still being formulated.
 - This proposal recommends the WFM create a client id to uniquely identify each client within the architecture.
     - This client ID MUST be in the format of UUIDv4

 ### Management Interface Ports
 Required Ports to enable the edge to cloud communication
     - The goal of this API is to minimize the ports required for a customer to enable cloud to edge communication.